 Blepharoplasty surgery is usually a one to two hour outpatient procedure performed under local anesthesia (with our without sedation) or under general anesthesia when in combination with other procedures.

-Eyelid surgery involves removing excess fat, muscle, and skin from the upper lids, lower lids or both.
-The surgeon marks the eyelid creases, and creates incisions in the natural creases of the upper eyelids or below the eyelash line in the lower lids.
-Soft curved arch incisions are made into the lateral crow's feet of the outer eye.
+Blepharoplasty involves removing fat, muscle and skin from the upper lids, lower lids or both.
+Your surgeon marks your eyelid creases and incisions are made in the natural creases of your upper lids or just below the eyelash line in the lower lids.
+Soft curved arches incisions then extend into the lateral crow’s feet of the outer eye.
 The surgical area is anesthetized and small strips of skin and muscle are removed to allow access to the deeper fat compartments.
 Selective removal of only excess fat allow of a rejuvenated and avoid a hollowed out eye appearance.
 Fat may also be redistributed to reduce the appearance of puffiness and bags while avoiding a hollowed-out look to the eye.
 In the lower lids, skin is separated from the underling structures; redundant skin and muscle are identified and removed.
 If the lower eyelid is very loose and easily falls away from the eye, your surgeon may perform a tightening (or Canthopexy) procedure to correct the laxity in the eyelid.
 Incisions are then closed with very fine sutures that often require removal in 3-5 days.

-Recovery time is, rightly, a large concern for many.
-The standard expected recovery time following eyelid surgery is approximately 2 to 3 weeks.
-At that time, most patients should resume normal activity.
+Recovery after cosmetic surgery is a big concern to all patients.
+The standard convalescence following blepharoplasty surgery is approximately 2-3 weeks.
+At that time most patients resume all normal activity.

-Please be aware that high blood pressure, diabetes, or thyroid problems may increase your risk of complications during these procedures.
-For a more detailed discussion on expected results, recovery, and possible complications, please see your surgeon.
+High blood pressure, diabetes, or thyroid problems my increase your risk of complications during these procedures.
+For a more detailed discussion on expected results, recovery, and specific complications, please see your individual surgeon.